 Information Security Analyst Wage and Employment Growth

-The U.S. Bureau of Labor Statistics forecasts a huge 37 percent employment growth for information security analysts from 2012 to 2022, mush faster than the average (about 10 percent) for all occupations.
+The U.S. Bureau of Labor Statistics forecasts a huge 37 percent employment growth for information security analysts from 2012 to 2022, much faster than the average (about 10 percent) for all occupations.
 The U.S. Bureau of Labor Statistics reports information security analysts had an annual median wage of $88,590 in 2013.

 Online Bachelor in Information Assurance and Security degree programs ranking guidelines